-No one knows precisely where the first handmade rug was made, yet it is believed that the first rug was created in plains of Central Asia in 16th Century.
-The locals of the region wanted to develop something that would not only protect them from winter but also improve the aesthetics of their home.
-They utilized the rug in many ways like hanging on their door to prevent the frosty breezes from entering and on their floor to give a place to sit and rest.
+No one knows precisely where the first handmade rug was made, yet it is believed that the first rug was created in the plains of Central Asia in the 16th Century.
+The locals of the region wanted to develop something that would not only protect them from winter but also improve the aesthetics of their homes.
+They utilized the rug in many ways like hanging on their door to prevent the frosty breezes from entering and on their floor to give them a place to sit and rest.
 As these local people were shepherds by profession, they had loads of wool accessible to them with which they made their rugs.

-The Oldest of looms were made of two wooden ribs secured to the ground and warp fastened between them, a tradition which is still followed in manufacturing handmade rugs around the globe.
+The Oldest looms were made of two wooden ribs secured to the ground and a warp fastened between them, a tradition which is still followed in manufacturing handmade rugs around the globe.
 (Carpet Encyclopedia, 2017).

 The oldest carpet found is named the Pazyryk-carpet or the Gorny-Altai carpet discovered in 1947 at an excavation in Siberia.
 The carpet is 183 X 200 cm.
 When the rug was discovered, it was frozen in a block of ice, which is why it was well preserved.
-The rugs, back then were made of higher knots than most of the rugs today and have inspired most of the hand knotted rug designs today.
+The rugs back then were made of higher knots than most of the rugs today and have inspired most of the hand-knotted rug designs today.

 At The Rug Décor, we are keeping this tradition alive.
 Even though machine-made rugs are taking over the industry, they will never be able to meet the beauty and art that the traditional handmade rugs carry with them.